Healthy in the home office

 Did your employer ask you to work from home during the COVID-19 crisis to protect you from infection?
 What began as a temporary measure is becoming common practice in more and more companies.
 But how do you feel working from home?
 Do you feel fit and healthy or do you succumb to troublesome home office blues?

-As pleasant as the benefits of working from home, such as working through tasks in peace and having relative freedom during the day, may be, if you do not pay attention to certain things, working from home can actually be detrimental to your health and body: whether it's too little movement, lack of social contact or just the ever well-stocked sweet cupboard being on hand.
+As pleasant as the benefits of working from home, working through tasks in peace and having relative freedom during the day may be: If you do not pay attention to certain things, working from home can actually be detrimental to your health and body, despite how pleasant it is – whether it's too little movement, lack of social contact or just the ever well-stocked sweet cupboard being on hand.

 Tips and tricks for your health in the home office